-Don your gloves, shades and sunscreen – it’s time for the 2016 International Coastal Cleanup!
+Don your gloves, shades and sunscreen – it’s time for the 2017 International Coastal Cleanup, so click here to print the flyer!
 Join the world’s largest volunteer ocean and waterways cleanup to help us turn the tide on trash.

 Adopt-A-Highway, Road and Shore groups will clean their adopted sites.
 All other volunteers can participate at the following locations: